SLLUG/SLLUG.github.io/index.md

 attendees under the age of 13 bring along an interested adult.

 ### Upcoming Meetings

+#### <a name="2018-08-20" />August 20th, 2018 - Hackday Conversation

+On the third Monday of August, at 7:00pm, SLLUG will meet at Stoke's Inland to discuss our future plans for a hackday.
+Topics of discussion will include:

+- Necessary Equipment for the Day
+- Needed Infrastructure for the Day
+- Dates and Times for the Day
+- Themes and Goals of Hackday Activities

+We have a great set of partners lined up for this event, and are looking forward to sharing it with all of you.

+The event will held at 7:00pm on August 20th at [Stoke's Inland](http://www.stokesinland.com/):

+    Stoke's Inland Grill and Bar
+    1202 Lambton Mall Road, Sarnia, ON N7S 5R6

+<div style="text-align: center"><iframe width="425" height="350" frameborder="0" scrolling="no" marginheight="0" marginwidth="0" src="https://www.openstreetmap.org/export/embed.html?bbox=-82.35724389553071%2C42.98256064692253%2C-82.35370337963106%2C42.98433641243995&amp;layer=mapnik&amp;marker=42.98344853609279%2C-82.35547363758087" style="border: 1px solid black"></iframe><br/><small><a href="https://www.openstreetmap.org/?mlat=42.98345&amp;mlon=-82.35547#map=19/42.98345/-82.35547">View Larger Map</a></small></div>

+### Past Meetings

+#### <a name="2018-07-16" />July 16th, 2018 - ???!

+We met.
+There were about six of us.
+We talked about a lot of things, and some of them were even Linux-related.
+Thanks for those that showed up on short notice.

 #### <a name="2018-06-18" />June 18th, 2018 - Demo Night